krdarrah/trigBoard_docs/docs/solar.rst

 * trigBoard sleep current - well actually this is one thing that is all good!  ~1uA

-Because there are so many variables, I created a calculator to figure this out:
+Because there are so many variables, I created a calculator to help work this out:
 	:download:`trigSolar Calculator <solarFiles/trigSolarCalculator.xlsx>`

 For example, the default parameters: